mikaelbr/bacon-love/exercises/13_flatmaps/problem.md

 a new stream based on values in a stream, you can do that. `flatMap` is a combinator that allows you to take a function and spawn a new EventStream based on an Observable.
-So `observable.flatMap(fn)`, can generate a new EventStream with the values from a EventStream created in the function `fn`.
+So `observable.flatMap(fn)`, can generate a new EventStream with the values from an EventStream created in the function `fn`.
 This is extremely powerful, but can be hard to grasp at first.